Head of Department

 Biography:

-Her key research interests include the interface between the use of assisted reproductive technologies (ART) and various aspect of the law, on which she has published a number of articles.
-Other research interests include the recognition of wrongful life claims in the Law of Delict, teaching and learning and the future of legal education in South Africa.
-She is currently doing her PhD on the rights of prospective parents to engage in various forms of ART.
-Current research projects include the rights of prospective parents to decide on the quality of their future offspring and the rights of known sperm donors in respect of children born from their donations.
+Her key research interests include family law and family creation by means of assisted reproductive technologies (ART), on which she has published a number of articles, as well as medical law and bioethics.
+Other research interests include the recognition of wrongful life claims in SA, teaching and learning and the future of legal education in South Africa.
+Previous research projects include the rights of prospective parents in ART, the rights of known sperm donors in respect of children born from their donations, and the rights of children to know their genetic/biological origins in the context of embryo donation.

 Publications: